Certificate in Universal Design: Technology Integration

-Unique opportunity for professional development and career enhancement!
+Unique opportunity for professional learning and career enhancement

-In partnership with Marlboro College Graduate School, students in the Certificate program also have the option to apply to receive graduate level credits for their coursework.
+In partnership with Marlboro College Graduate & Professional Studies, students enrolled in the Landmark College Certificate in Universal Design: Technology Integration program also have the option to apply to receive graduate level credits for their coursework.

-A low residency (only one weekend on-site for the first two courses and one week for the Capstone course) component together with two online courses, make this an ideal option for busy educators and graduate students.
+A low-residency component (only one weekend on-site for the third course and one week for the Capstone course) together with a blended course format, make this an ideal option for busy educators and graduate students.
 The program culminates in a Capstone project that is individualized and designed collaboratively by the participant and instructor.
-With direct application to the participant’s current or future job, the Capstone project offers a unique opportunity for experiential learning from expert faculty at Landmark College, and from Landmark students, who know what it means to be a non-traditional learner.
+With direct application to the participant’s current or future work, the Capstone project offers a unique opportunity for experiential learning from expert faculty at Landmark College, and from Landmark students, who know what it means to be non-traditional learners.

-The program offers a variety of flexible options, including the opportunity to take selected courses for personal development, electives, and credit versus non-credit options.
-Apply now.
+The program offers a variety of flexible options, including the opportunity to take selected courses for professional learning, for credit, or as electives in other graduate programs.

 A new understanding of the ways in which students learn and teachers guide the learning process is shaping education in the 21st century.
 It is students at the margins, particularly those who learn differently, who are informing contemporary pedagogical practices.
 At Landmark College, experienced faculty work closely with researchers at the Landmark College Institute for Research and Training (LCIRT) to identify creative instructional practices and to test their effectiveness.

-What are the benefits of a Certificate in Universal Design and Assistive Technology?
+What are the benefits of a Certificate in Universal Design: Technology Integration?

-The Certificate Program in Universal Design and Assistive Technology is taught by a mix of Landmark College and Marlboro College Graduate School faculty and staff.
+The Certificate Program in Universal Design: Technology Integration is taught by a mix of Landmark College and Marlboro College Graduate and Professional Studies faculty and staff.
 Each one brings unique experience to provide program participants with a wide range of views and knowledge.

 Landmark College Admissions